idealo/mongodb-slow-operations-profiler/README.md

      https://raw.githubusercontent.com/idealo/mongodb-slow-operations-profiler/master/Dockerfile`
    - `https://raw.githubusercontent.com/idealo/mongodb-slow-operations-profiler/master/docker-compose.yaml` e.g. by issuing the command `curl -O
      https://raw.githubusercontent.com/idealo/mongodb-slow-operations-profiler/master/docker-compose.yaml`
-2. Being in the folder of the downloaded file, spin up the docker
-    containers: `docker-compose up -d`
+2. Being in the folder of both downloaded files, spin up the docker containers by issuing the commad: `docker-compose up -d`
 3. The application can be accessed through a web browser by the URL `http://localhost:8080/mongodb-slow -operations-profiler/app?adminToken=mySecureAdminToken` On the bottom